RenderKit/ospray/README.md

 --------------------------

-In addition to the standard build requirements of OSPRay, you must have the following items available in your environment in order to build&run OSPRay in MPI mode:
+In addition to the standard build requirements of OSPRay, you must have the following items available in your environment in order to build & run OSPRay in MPI mode:

 -   An MPI enabled multi-node environment, such as an HPC cluster
 -   An MPI implementation you can build against (i.e. Intel MPI,